 Registration:

-To register the user must enter a name, username (unique), and correctly formatted email address with the option to upload upload a picture.
+To register the user must enter a name, username (unique), and correctly formatted email address with the option to upload a picture.
 You can also collect other information.

 Login:

 Once the user logs in, the home page should be shown.
 We always want to make sure we know who the logged in user is, so information about the logged in user should appear on the page.
 If someone tries to navigate anywhere by entering the address in the address bar, the user is asked to sign in and then the requested page is shown.
 The application allows the user to log out and log back in.